michael j cooper michael j cooper

 "By sheer coincidence, I had just finished Thomas Asbridge's general history of the Crusades when I discovered Michael Cooper's The Rabbi's Knight.
 Here is a well-written historical adventure story set in the twilight of the Crusades, but with an intriguing Jewish twist.
 In this unusual tale, a war-weary Knight Templar, Jonathan St. Clair, joins forces with the noted Rabbi Samuel of Baghdad on a quest to decipher an ancient inscription and uncover a hidden secret of the Temple Mount in Jerusalem.
 With terrific insights from Kabbalah, the appearance of famous historical characters and unexpected twists and turns that keep you hooked, The Rabbi's Knight is an exciting and historically fascinating read."

-—Andrew Kaplan, bestselling author of two great thriller series: The Homeland novels and the Scorpion series in addition to the international best sellers: War of the Raven and Dragonfire
+—Andrew Kaplan, New York Times bestselling author of two great thriller series: The Homeland novels and the Scorpion series in addition to the international best sellers: War of the Raven and Dragonfire

 "The Rabbi's Knight is both a saga and a journey that takes the reader from a place of seeming incongruity, scheming conflicts, even treachery, to the recognition of a shared vision.
 The divisiveness of different religious traditions is pitted against the quest for a common good, an "Upper Jerusalem," that remains out of reach, but still within sight."